 Can you bleach your hair without damaging it?

-Yes, with few preventive measures, you can minimize the damage, although there is no denying the fact that bleaching comes with side effects.
+Yes, with a few preventive measures, you can minimize the damage, although there is no denying the fact that bleaching comes with side effects.

 How many minutes Should I bleach my hair?

-Typically not more than 30 minutes.
+Typically, not more than 30 minutes.
 Please note that leaving your bleach on hair for an extended period will not result in a lighter shade.

 References –